aesalazar/AsteroidsWasm/readme.md

 ## Blazor Notes

 Microsoft has labeled Blazor as "experimental" (as of the time of this writing) and, as such, has allow themselves the luxury to break anything at any time :).
 So, version control will be important when trying to build and run this app.
 To build the app, simply do it from Visual Studio - just make sure you have all dependencies listed on their [GitHub](https://github.com/aspnet/blazor) page.
-If Visual Studio hangs occasionally when trying to build, do Ctrl+Shift+S to get around a bug in it that they plan to fix in an upcoming release.
+If Visual Studio 2017 hangs occasionally when trying to build, do Ctrl+Shift+S to get around a bug that existed in some version or get the latest update.
 Doing it from CLI in the Asteroids.Blazor project folder is also an option:

 `dotnet build`